ewoodbury/lean-autoformalizer/README.md

 Convert natural language math theorems into verifiable Lean 4 proofs using a LLM.

-If you want to read more, I wrote a long-form blog post on this project [here](https://ewoodbury.com/posts/2025-09-27_lean_autoformalizer/).
+I wrote a long-form blog post on this project [here](https://ewoodbury.com/posts/2025-09-27_lean_autoformalizer/).

 ## Results